manaskumarbehera/MetaForce/private_policy.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy, you may contact us at [Contact Email].
+If you have any questions or concerns about this privacy policy, you may contact us at [behera.manas98@gmail.com].